kodans/MyApps/README.md

  EmployeeServiceCreate.cs - unit tests around Employee creation and exception raising for validating fisrtname , lastname and annual salary.
  TaxCalculatorCalcuate.cs - unit tests around tax creation logic and exception raising.

- These tests were added to cover  Taxcalculationlogic and Employee creation logic which is the main purpose of the Payslip calculation.
+ These tests were added to cover  Taxcalculationlogic and Employee creation logic which is the main purpose of the Payslip Generation.
 Can have intergration tests convering more bussiness logic.